LEGO Stem Challenge

-It wasn’t long though until I was called back to help since both boys decided they needed new LEGO.
+It wasn’t long until I was called back to help, since both boys decided they needed new LEGO pieces.

-- My kindergartner was required to tell me what each LEGO was worth, and the name of the coin he needed to purchase it.
+- My kindergartner was required to tell me what each LEGO piece was worth, and the name of the coin he needed to purchase.

-- My first grader, played more with the money.
-He gave me back the LEGO he didn’t want, and I required him to tell me how much change he should get.
+- My first-grader played more with the money.
+He gave me back the LEGO pieces he didn’t want, and I required him to tell me how much change he should get.
 He then used that money to purchase the new LEGO.

 How Did Practicing Money Skills with LEGO Work For Us?